-A special issue of Social Networks devoted to blockmodeling appeared in 1992.
-Four papers from this issue are in the main path: two works by Batagelj, Doreian, Ferligoj introducing the direct approach to blockmodeling for structural and regular equivalence, and two papers by Faust and Wasserman (with one with Anderson) discussing the interpretation and evaluation of blockmodels and stochastic blockmodels.
-In 1994, Doreian, Batagelj and Ferligoj proposed generalized concepts of equivalence based on block types and corresponding criterion functions which provides an appropriate measure of fit of blockmodels to the empirical data.

-Also on this main path is a paper by Doreian and Mrvar appearing in 1996 who used the generalized blockmodeling approach and applied it to signed networks and a paper by Batagelj (appearing in 1997) which provided a mathematical formalization of the generalized blockmodeling.
-The last two papers in the class of the social network contributions involve Batagelj, Mrvar and Zaveršnik who proposed several clustering procedures for large networks and applied these algorithms to the Erdős collaboration graph.
+Figure 2.2: The CPM path through the network clustering literature appeared in 1992.
+Four papers from this issue are in the main path: two works by Batagelj, Doreian, Ferligoj introducing the direct approach to blockmodeling for structural and regular equivalence, and two papers by Faust and Wasserman (one with Anderson) discussing the interpretation and evaluation of blockmodels and stochastic blockmodels.
+In 1994, Doreian, Batagelj and Ferligoj proposed generalized concepts of equivalence using criterion functions which provides an appropriate measure of fit of blockmodels the empirical data.
+Also on this main path, Doreian and Mrvar (1996) used the generalized blockmodeling approach and applied it to signed networks and Batagelj (1997) gave a mathematical formalization of the generalized blockmodeling.
+The last two papers in the class of the social network contributions are of Batagelj, Mrvar and Zaveršnik (1999, 2000) who proposed several clustering procedures for large networks and applied these algorithms to the Erdős collaboration graph.
 As noted above, this work is the bridge to the contributions of natural scientists, mostly working on community detection problems.